saracastellino/w12_d4_JAVA_polymorphism_questions_hw/polymorphism_composition_questions.md

 <details>
 <summary>1.
 What does the word 'polymorphism' mean?</summary>
-<p>It means "having more than one shape", coming from the Greek πολύμορϕος (πολυ- "multiple-" and μορϕή "shape").</p>
+It means "having more than one shape", coming from the Greek πολύμορϕος (πολυ- "multiple-" and μορϕή "shape").
 </details>

 <details>
 <summary>2.
 What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.</summary>
-<p>It means that the objects of a class will have the behaviour (eg. the properties and the methods) of more than one class, more specifically its own plus the ones of its parent class.
+It means that the objects of a class will have the behaviour (eg. the properties and the methods) of more than one class, more specifically its own plus the ones of its parent class.
 Polymorphism can in fact only be applied when we have a child class inheriting the properties of the parent class, and establishes a "is-a" relationship between classes.
-For example, if we have the class `HybridCar` and a parent class `Car`, the `HybridCar`'s instances will be inheriting all the variables and the methods belonging to its parent class `Car` as `HybridCar` "is a" `Car`.</p>
+For example, if we have the class `HybridCar` and a parent class `Car`, the `HybridCar`'s instances will be inheriting all the variables and the methods belonging to its parent class `Car` as `HybridCar` "is a" `Car`.
 </details>

 <details>
 <summary>3.
 What can we use to implement polymorphism in Java?</summary>
-<p>We can use both abstract classes and interfaces: interfaces are preferable as they are lighter and more easily usable than inheritance.</p>
+We can use both abstract classes and interfaces: interfaces are preferable as they are lighter and more easily usable than inheritance.
 </details>

 <details>
 <summary>4.
 How many 'forms' can an object take when using polymorphism?</summary>
-<p>It can have as many shapes as the number of classes from which it inherits, being them related "genealogically" (eg. the class is inheriting from its parent class and from the grand parent class, from which the parent class is inheriting primarily) or by interface.</p>
+It can have as many shapes as the number of classes from which it inherits, being them related "genealogically" (eg. the class is inheriting from its parent class and from the grand parent class, from which the parent class is inheriting primarily) or by interface.
 </details>

 <details>
 <summary>5.
 Give an example of when you could use polymorphism.</summary>
-<p>Task: create a paddock that includes horses and unicorns.
+Task: create a paddock that includes horses and unicorns.
 We could create the `Horse` and `Unicorn` classes, where `Unicorn` inherits from `Horse`, then create an ArrayList of Horses that includes both classes.
 We can only include both in the same array because `unicorn` is both an instance of `Unicorn` and a type of `Horse`.
-The opposite (all horses are unicorns) is not valid.</p>
+The opposite (all horses are unicorns) is not valid.

 ```
 // HORSE CLASS